ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Add more detailed logging for the decision-making process in `_generate_response`.
    - Log the content of system messages, the detected language style, and the resulting response style chosen.

-4. Implement Model-Specific Behavior
-   - Add logic to generate different response styles and lengths based on the selected Claude model (Haiku, Sonnet, Opus).
-   - Ensure that model-specific behavior doesn't interfere with Shakespearean responses when required.

-5. Implement Solution
+4. Implement Solution
    - Update the `_generate_response` method in `src/mock_claude_client.py` to address the identified issues.
    - Enhance logging throughout the method for better debugging.

-6. Re-run Tests
+5. Re-run Tests
-   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issues.
+   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue.
    - Analyze the test results and identify any remaining issues.

 We will proceed with implementing these changes and then re-run the tests to verify the solution.